swatiradia/Data_Structures/algorithms/src/data_structures/doublylinkedlist/swapFirstandLast/Explanation swap First and Last.md

-### Swap First and Last values of the Doubly Linked List.
+### Swap First and Last Values of the Doubly Linked List
+The swapFirstLast method performs the following steps to swap the values of the first and last nodes in a doubly linked list:

-The method checks if the length of the list is less than 2, meaning that the list has either zero or one element, in which case there is no need to swap anything, and the method just returns.
+1. Check List Length: The method first checks if the length of the list is less than 2.
+This means the list has either zero or one element.
+If so, there is no need to swap any values, so the method returns immediately.

+2. Swap Values: If the list contains two or more nodes:

+* The method calculates the new values for the head and tail nodes without using a temporary node.
-Otherwise, the method creates a temporary variable temp to store the value of the head node, which is the first node in the list.
-Then, it assigns the value of the tail node, which is the last node in the list, to the value of the head node.
-Finally, it assigns the value of the temporary variable temp to the value of the tail node.
+* It updates the value of the head node to be the sum of its current value and the value of the tail node.
+* It then updates the value of the tail node to be the difference between the new head value and the old tail value.
+* Finally, it updates the value of the head node to be the difference between the new head value and the new tail value.

-By doing so, the values of the first and last nodes in the list are swapped.
+* By using these calculations, the values of the first and last nodes are effectively swapped.
+This approach avoids using a temporary variable to store values explicitly.